JNRowe/jnrbase/README.rst

 ``template``  html2text_, Jinja2_, Pygments_
 ============  ==============================

-It should work with any version of Python_ 2.7 or newer, including Python 3.
+It should work with any version of Python_ 3.3 or newer.
 If ``jnrbase`` doesn't work with the version of Python you have installed, file an issue_ and I'll endeavour to fix it.

 The module has been tested on many UNIX-like systems, including Linux and OS X, but it should work fine on other systems too.